-Elodie Games raises $32.5M to build cross-play co-op games
+Elodie Games raises $32.5M to build crossplay co-op games

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Elodie Games has raised $32.5 million to build cross-play co-op games that run across the PC, mobile devices, and consoles.
+Elodie Games has raised $32.5 million to build crossplay co-op games that run across the PC, consoles, and mobile devices.

-Venice, California-based Elodie Games previously raised $5 million in February 2020, just before the pandemic brought huge changes to gaming.
-Fast forward to today and game studio valuations are much higher, and Elodie Games has been able to prove its talent with a small “combat demo” that represents a 15-minute slice of the gameplay, said cofounder Christina Norman in an interview with GamesBeat.
+The Venice, California-based company previously raised $5 million in February 2020, just before the pandemic brought huge changes to gaming.
+Fast-forward to today and game studio valuations are much higher, and Elodie Games has been able to prove its talent with a small “combat demo” that represents a 15-minute slice of the gameplay, said cofounder Christina Norman in an interview with GamesBeat.

 Norman and David Banks, two veterans of Riot Games with many years of experience in the industry, started the company in 2019.
 Now it has more than 30 people.
-That’s the kind of progress that helps a company get a big round, and it doesn’t hurt that we’re in the midst of a gaming boom accelerated by increased demand for games in the pandemic.
+That’s the kind of progress that helps a company get a big round, and it doesn’t hurt that we’re amid a gaming boom accelerated by increased demand for games in the pandemic.

 Galaxy Interactive and Andreessen Horowitz (a16z) led the round, and Galaxy’s Sam Englebardt and Andreessen Horowitz’s Jonathan Lai will join Elodie’s board.
 The round also included investment from Brian Cho of Patron and Chris Ovitz of Electric Ant.